mcharouk/aws/DevelopingOnAWS/Module_7/NoSQL_Workbench/README_DEMO.md

 * Add a connection by getting credential from sso console
 * User Operation Builder to query real DynamoDB tables

+* use NoSQLWorkbench profile to create and delete the table in DynamoDB

 ## Connection